 Family-Style Dining at CHA

-CHA is removing the lunch line and moving to family-style dining in the remodeled cafe!
+CHA removed the lunch line and moved to family-style dining in Fall 2019.
 Whether you’re eating at home, dining out, or having dinner with friends, good table manners for children are an essential part of every meal.
 Teaching children good table manners gives them essential tools for social interaction that will serve them for the rest of their lives.
-Staff and students sharing a relaxed mealtime experience that allows children to take part in the entire meal from setting the table to cleaning up is a valuable life skill.
-With daily repetition and consistency, we are optimistic that the students at CHA will master family-style dining.
-In addition, we will be changing the fate of unwanted food to reduce waste and upholding our commitment as a Level 4 King County Green School.
-Students who wish to apply for You and Me Cleaning Crew or Table Captain positions should scroll to the bottom of the page.

 What is ”Eatiquette”?

 Coined by James Beard, Eatiquette is based on a simple concept: give children a lovely meal and create high expectations, meaning set real silverware, plates, and cups along with a refined menu and they will eat.
 We will strive to teach the students the basic table manners outlined in the CHA Parent Handbook, which include but are not limited to: